-15. Conclusion
+13. Conclusion

-Historically, India has had a poor track record with its growth rate subsisting through much of the period from independence until 1991.
+Historically, India has had a poor track record with its rate of growth subsisting through much of the period from independence until 1991.
 For decades, India was a semi-socialist state.
-The system of securing prior licences and permits to produce goods placed restrictions on internal production.
+The system of securing licences and permits to produce goods placed restrictions on internal production.
 Many industrial sectors were housed in unwieldy and unproductive public sector undertakings, which effectively had a monopoly in their respective sectors.
 Bureaucracy was rampant and the polity highly corrupt; even the private sector was largely subject to their whims and vagaries causing huge inefficiencies in business operations.

-Furthermore, some aspects of the legal system in India continued to be archaic.
-For example, the labour laws until the enacted of consolidating codes found their origin in the British laws of the early 20th century and have since undergone only minor amendments, even though the same laws in Britain have changed significantly.
+Furthermore, some aspects of the legal system in India continue to be archaic.
+For example, the labour laws find their origin in the British laws of the early 20th century and have since undergone only minor amendments, even though the same laws in Britain have changed significantly.
 As a result, sectors such as manufacturing have been dogged by strikes and lock-outs.
 Additionally, it is very difficult to terminate the services of blue-collared employees in India due to extensive protections under various laws.

 India's import policies, despite the recent relaxations, continue to remain unfriendly with very high import duties charged on many imported goods.
 India's tax and corporate laws are complex.
+However, the notification of Companies Act, 2013, the introduction of a unified indirect tax system - GST and relaxations in the FDI regime in India are indeed positives step in the right direction.

 Following the liberalization of India's economy in 1991, a broad sweep of reforms were introduced to its financial and trade policies.
 These changes have made positive impact on its sizable Indian populace.
-Further, the notification of Companies Act, 2013, the introduction of a unified indirect tax system - GST and relaxations in the FDI regime in India are indeed positives step in the right direction.

 India's middle class, its prime consumer market and responsible for over half of Indian economy's GDP in the form of private spending, is estimated to cross 250 million in number.
 Furthermore, India's population remains largely of working age and relatively young, unlike China, which with its 'one-child' policy has resulted in a smaller working population supporting a growing number of retirees.

-Liberalization had already provided the much needed proverbial shot in the arm for the entrepreneurial spirit of India's people and it found a new lease of life after years of being stifled.
+Liberalization provided the much needed proverbial shot in the arm for the entrepreneurial spirit of India's people and it found a new lease of life after years of being stifled.
 For instance, the IT/ ITES sector is one of the few that has seen the introduction of a large number of friendly policies which have enabled the sector to grow by leaps and bounds in the last two decades and give rise to brands like Infosys, Tata Consultancy Services ("TCS") and Wipro that have achieved globally recognition.

-While corruption still exists, the continued enhacement and expansion of digitization and computerization of numerous public bodies has led to an increased level of efficiency and institutions such as the RBI and SEBI have become increasingly proactive and professional in dealing with foreign investment into India.
+While corruption still exists, the computerization of numerous public bodies has led to an increased level of efficiency and institutions such as the RBI and SEBI have become increasingly proactive and professional in dealing with foreign investment into India.
 Furthermore, some state governments have taken proactive steps to improve efficiency in public offices such as the RoC.
 While caution exercised by them may seem draconian; it has helped India tremendously in avoiding any major internal impact of the ongoing financial crisis.
+Modi government's policies of smart cities, Digital India, single window policy has given the correct signals to all.
+Also the government's mantra of "ease of doing business" has brought about many reforms which will work towards changing the perception about doing business in India.
+More and more ministries are moving towards online access for seeking licenses/ approvals/ registrations/ reporting etc. and single window clearance.